cywang117/dnd/Social-Contract.md

 ## Focus & Crosstalk
 There will be time to socialize at the beginning of the session.
 During the session itself, please try to keep your focus on the game.

 During the session itself, please try not to get too sidetracked by coaching, such as telling someone what they can do on their turn.
+Since we're all playing biweekly, let's keep things running and show up prepared.
 If a player has explicitly asked someone for help, allow that person to answer.
 If it's not clear who was asked, allow the DM a chance to answer.

 In the first few sessions, everyone may need time to familiarize themselves with the interface and the rules, so we'll go a bit looser on this ask until everyone gets more familiar with everything.

 ## Feedback
 We'll leave a bit of time at the end of each session to debrief & give feedback.
 It's especially important for players to touch base with one another and the DM if there have been intense scenes or conflicts.
 For this purpose, we'll be using [Stars & Wishes](https://www.gauntlet-rpg.com/blog/stars-and-wishes).